marbl/CHM13/README.md

 ### rel3 (genomic DNA)

 rel3 is the full dataset as of 2019/09/01, all data was re-called using Guppy 3.1.5 with the HAC model.
 We have provided mappings both to our current draft assembly and to the <a href="ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/GRCh38_reference_genome/GRCh38_full_analysis_set_plus_decoy_hla.fa">GRCh38 with decoys</a> in cram format, using <a href="https://github.com/lh3/minimap2">minimap2</a>.
-Read ids broken out by sequencing location are available for <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel3/ids/nhgri.ids.gz">NHGRI</a>, <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel3/ids/unottingham.ids.gz">U of Nottingham</a>, <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel3/ids/uwashington.ids.gz">UW</a>, and <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel3/ids/ucd.ids.gz">UCD</a>.

 #### Downloads